allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IWebhookManager - A manager for modifying, executing and deleting webhooks.
  - ISelfManager - A manager that manages self user.
  - IClientManager - A manager used to manage the Discord client.
- - IGroupManager - A manager that modify a group.
+ - IGroupManager - A manager that manages a group.
  - IApplicationManager - A manager for managing IApplication.

+### Modifiers
+IModifier - A modifier that support chainable methods to update multiple IAttribute of an instance at once.
+IAttribute - An updatable field of an IModifier.
+ - ISelfModifier - A modifier that modify the self user.
+ - IGroupModifier - A modifier that modify a group.

 ### Builders
  - GuildBuilder - A builder for creating a guild.
 Used by IClientManager.